sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

 - For a min heap, all parent nodes must be smaller than their child nodes (vice versa for max heap)
 - Insertions take place in order to fill tree levels sequentially from left to right (vice versa for deleting)

 Since all parent nodes of the tree must be smaller/larger than their children, the smallest/largest value is always the root of the tree.
-Additionally, since values are inserted into the binary tree in a specific "left-to-right" order, each node in the tree can be matched with a corresponding index.
+Additionally, since values are inserted into the binary heap in a specific "left-to-right" order, each node in the tree can be matched with a corresponding index.
 Since every vertex has an index, binary heaps are best implemented using an array because binary search is not required.
 This also means that, for any particular node with an index of `i`:
 - The index of the parent is `(i-1)/2`
 - The index of the left child is `(2*i)+1`
 - The index of the right child is `(2*i)+2`

 When inserting into a heap, the new value is placed in the leftmost empty leaf node.
 For a min heap, if the newly added node is smaller than its parent, it swaps positions with its parents until it reaches the proper position.
 The process of node swapping is often referred to as "heapifying".
 If the root (i.e. the min/max value) is extracted from the heap, the root is replaced with the last leaf node.
-The replaced node is then "heapified" down the tree to its proper position.
+The relocated leaf node is then "heapified" down the tree to its proper position.

 Heaps have many [applications](https://www.geeksforgeeks.org/applications-of-heap-data-structure/).
 They are particularly useful for implementing priority queues and performing heap sort.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/binary-heap/) or the [HackerRank video tutorial](https://www.youtube.com/watch?v=t0Cq6tVNRBA).